Comparison of vector graphics editors

 A number of vector graphics editors exist for various platforms.
-Potential users of these editors will make a comparison of vector graphics editors based on factors such as the availability for the user's platform, the software license, the feature set, the merits of the user interface (UI) and the focus of the program.
+Potential users of these editors will make comparisons based on factors such as the availability for the user's platform, the software license, the feature set, the merits of the user interface (UI) and the focus of the program.
 Some programs are more suitable for artistic work while others are better for technical drawings.
 Another important factor is the application's support of various vector and bitmap image formats for import and export.

 The tables in this article compare general and technical information for a number of vector graphics editors.
 See the article on each editor for further information.
 This article is neither all-inclusive nor necessarily up-to-date.